-With so many different variations of Yoga available, if this is a practice that interests you, there is bound to be a style that suits.
+With so many different variations of Yoga available, if this is a practice that interests you, there is bound to be a style that suits you.

-When exploring the world of Yoga it is good to ask questions, and to ask yourself what it is you hope to gain from practicing Yoga.
+When exploring the world of Yoga it is good to ask questions and to ask yourself what it is you hope to gain from practising Yoga.
 Answering this can help steer you towards the right type or types of Yoga to try.